ElrohirGT/trace/README.md

 ## Roadmap
 - The bar chart currently only shows the quantity that fits the screen.
 There should be a command to navigate through records.
+- Probably make the installation process a little easier.
 - I plan to add local multiplayer but this will take a while.